Rosamunde Pilcher

-Rosamunde E. M. L. Pilcher, OBE (22 September 1924 – 6 February 2019) was a British novelist, best known for her sweeping novels set in Cornwall.
+Rosamunde Evelina Montague Laurence Pilcher (22 September 1924 – 6 February 2019) was a British novelist, best known for her sweeping novels set in Cornwall.
 Her books have sold over 60 million copies worldwide.
-Early in her career she was published under the pen name Jane Fraser.
-In 2001, she received the Corine Literature Prize's Weltbild Readers' Prize for Winter Solstice.
+Early in her career her work was published under the pen name of Jane Fraser.

 Early and personal life

-She was born Rosamunde Scott on 22 September 1924 in Lelant, Cornwall.
-Her parents were Helen and Charles Scott, a British civil servant.
-Just before her birth her father was posted in Burma, while her mother remained in England.
-She attended the School of St. Clare in Penzance and Howell's School Llandaff before going on to Miss Kerr-Sanders' Secretarial College.
-She began writing when she was seven, and published her first short story when she was 18.
+Born on 22 September 1924 in Lelant, Cornwall, Pilcher began life as Rosamunde Scott, a daughter of Helen and Charles Scott, a British civil servant.
+Just before her birth, her father was posted to Burma, while her mother remained in England.
+She began writing when she was seven and was educated at the School of St. Clare in Penzance and Howell's School, Llandaff, before going on to Miss Kerr-Sanders' Secretarial College.

+During the Second World War, she joined the Women's Royal Naval Service and spent two years at the Whale Island Royal Gunnery School, from where she was posted to Trincomalee in Ceylon.
+There, aged 19, after many rejections, she sold a short story to Woman & Home magazine for 15 guineas.

-From 1943 until 1946, Pilcher served with the Women's Royal Naval Service.
+Pilcher served with the Women's Royal Naval Service from 1943 to 1946.
 On 7 December 1946, she married Graham Hope Pilcher, a war hero and jute industry executive who died in March 2009.
 They moved to Dundee, Scotland.
 They had two daughters and two sons.
 Her son, Robin Pilcher, is also a novelist.

 Pilcher died on 6 February 2019, at the age of 94, following a stroke.